The expected value of sample information calculations for external validation of risk prediction models: Introduction

 Decision theory provides an alternative view to the consequences of uncertainty by relating it to the outcome of decisions.
-Leaving aside, for the sake of simplicity, the issue of risk aversion, the decision-maker should adopt the strategy with the highest expected utility, which, if implementation costs are comparable, is the one with the highest net benefit.
+A decision-maker should adopt the strategy with the highest expected utility, which, if implementation costs are comparable, is the one with the highest expected NB.
 While uncertainty around NB should not affect the `adoption decision', it is associated with utility loss as it hinders our ability to identify the decision with the highest true NB.
 The extent of uncertainty should thus inform the `research decision': whether the expected utility loss is large enough to necessitate collecting further evidence.
-This approach towards uncertainty quantification is referred to as Value of Information (VoI) analysis\textsuperscript{6--8}.
+This approach towards uncertainty quantification is referred to as Value of Information (VoI) analysis\textsuperscript{10--12}.

-VoI methods are widely accepted in health policy-making\textsuperscript{7,9}.
-However, their relevance to clinical decision-making and risk prediction has only recently been highlighted\textsuperscript{10}.
-In particular, the expected value of perfect information (EVPI), the expected gain in NB by completely eliminating uncertainty, has been applied to both the development and validation phases of risk prediction models\textsuperscript{10,11}.
-If based on EVPI, the investigator concludes that uncertainty is large and procuring more validation data is warranted, the next natural question is `how much data should be collected?'.
-The expected value of sample information (EVSI) is the expected gain in NB by conducting a study of a given sample size (and design)\textsuperscript{12}.
-In the context of model validation, EVSI can thus inform the sample size determination of future validation studies.
+VoI methods are widely accepted in health policy-making\textsuperscript{11,13}.
+However, their relevance to clinical decision-making and risk prediction has only recently been highlighted\textsuperscript{14}.
+In particular, the expected value of perfect information (EVPI), the expected gain in NB by completely eliminating uncertainty, has been applied to both the development and validation phases of risk prediction models\textsuperscript{14,15}.
+However, to the best of our knowledge, the expected value of sample information (EVSI), the expected gain in NB by conducting a study of a given sample size, has not been defined and applied to clinical prediction models.